 Chemotherapy is not safe for the fetus during the first trimester of pregnancy.

 If a patient decides to pursue breast cancer treatment that would endanger a fetus, such as that used to treat an aggressive form of cancer, they may choose to terminate their pregnancy and concentrate fully on treatment.
-However, research suggests that ending a pregnancy does not appear to affect the mother’s chances of survival.
+However,

 If doctors diagnose breast cancer during a person’s second trimester of pregnancy, the NCCN guidelines recommend either a mastectomy or lumpectomy, with the biopsy of a lymph node from the armpit.

 Doctors may also start chemotherapy before surgery.
 If the doctor and patient agree on a lumpectomy, the patient should receive radiation therapy and possibly hormonal therapy at the end of the pregnancy.

 The NCCN guidelines recommend that if a doctor diagnoses a person with breast cancer during the third trimester of their pregnancy, they should undergo either a mastectomy or lumpectomy, with lymph node biopsy.

 A person can safely receive chemotherapy during this trimester, but they should only receive radiation or hormonal therapy at the end of the pregnancy.

 According to the guidelines, it is safe for a person to have surgery for breast cancer while pregnant.
 Chemotherapy is generally safe for the parent and baby during the second or third trimester of pregnancy.